Sowmya-BH/AIJobBoard/README.md

-# 🛠️ Running the Application
+# 🛠️ Setup & Run Instructions

 To run the complete system locally, execute the following commands in separate terminal sessions: